Joomla 1.5 to 4.x Step by Step Migration

 - Recommended but not required unless you have issues: Fix asset issues.
 See below for a helpful tool.

-- If you are going to add anything to your site or use new core features like Tags or Custom Fields, get them set up and configured at this time.
+- If you are going to add anything to your site or use new core features such as Tags or Custom Fields, get them set up and configured at this time.

 - Take a backup.